albar965/littlenavmap-manual/src/en/FOLDERS.rst

 *Little Navmap* suggests to create a recommended directory structure on startup.
 This is purely optional.
 You can choose to ignore this and save your *Little Navmap* files in arbitrary places.
 The program does not require a fixed directory structure for its files.

+Menu ``Tools`` -> :ref:`create-dir-structure` allows to create the directory structure later.

-All default directories are adjusted if you allow *Little Navmap* to create the directory structure.
+All default directories are adjusted if you create the directory structure.
 This means that file dialogs will initially point to the right place when saving files.

 The following folders are suggested to be created: